-where fs_name is the name of the file system for which you want to remove the column.
+where fs_name is the name of the file system for which you want to remove the column and tier_name is the name of the tier.

 Increasing the size of a file system

 To increase (grow) the size of a file system, it must be online.
 If the file system is not online, an error message is displayed, and no action is taken.